dmulholl/argslib/readme.md

-# Janus for Python
+# Janus

-Janus is a Python library for parsing command line arguments.
+A Python library for parsing command line arguments.

 #### Features